To apply, students must be:

 A nationwide search will identify the top high school seniors who qualify for this prestigious scholarship.
 These students will then be invited to apply.
 Students must create a MyTGS Profile in order to apply.

-Online applications will open in July 2018.
-The second scholarship cohort will be selected in April 2019, with awards disbursed in the fall.
+Online applications will open on July 15, 2019.
+The third scholarship cohort will be selected in April 2020, with awards disbursed in the fall.

 - Application, Phase 1 opens.